This Gochujang Pasta is creamy, spicy, and SO saucy! It's made with 8 ingredients and is ready in 20 minutes! Perfect for a weeknight dinner!

 - 2 tablespoon gochujang (add 3 tablespoon if you like it really spicy)

-- 1 cup heavy cream (use vegan cream if needed)
+- 1 cup heavy cream (or vegan cream or full-fat coconut milk from a can)

 - ¼ teaspoon smoked paprika (optional)

-- ¼ cup freshly grated parmesan (and more for serving)
+- ¼ cup freshly grated parmesan, and more for serving (use vegan parm if needed)

 Instructions

-- Fill a large pot with water and season with 1 teaspoon salt.
-Once it comes to a boil, add the pasta, stir and cook for 1 minute shy from what the packaging says, until al dente.
+- Fill a large pot with water and season with salt.
+Once it comes to a boil, add the pasta, stir and cook for 1 minute shy from what the packaging says, until al dente.1 lb (250g) pasta of choice

-- When ready, save ½ cup of pasta water, and drain the rest.
-Add the pasta to a bowl and toss with 1 tablespoon of olive oil to prevent it from sticking.
+- When ready, reserve the pasta water, and drain the rest.
+Add the pasta to a bowl and toss with a drizzle of olive oil to prevent it from sticking.
 Set aside.

 - In the same pot, melt the butter over medium heat.
 Once it starts to sizzle, add the minced garlic and cook for 30 seconds to 1 minute, stirring very often, or until fragrant.
 Add gochujang paste and stir.
-Toast the paste for 1-2 minutes, or until it darkens in color and caramelizes a little bit.
+Toast the paste for 1-2 minutes, or until it darkens in color and caramelizes a little bit.1 teaspoon olive oil, 2 tablespoon butter, 4-6 garlic cloves, minced, 2 tablespoon gochujang

 - Then, add the heavy cream and half of the reserved pasta water.
 Stir until the sauce is creamy and smooth.
-Season with a pinch of salt and black pepper, and smoked paprika (if using) and bring to a gentle simmer.
+Season with a pinch of salt and black pepper, and smoked paprika (if using) and bring to a gentle simmer.½ cup pasta water, 1 cup heavy cream, ¼ teaspoon salt, ¼ teaspoon smoked paprika, Freshly cracked black pepper, to taste

 - Add the cooked pasta to the creamy sauce, alongside the grated parmesan cheese.
-Turn the heat to low and cook until the sauce has thickened and the pasta is well coated, stirring often.
+Turn the heat to low and cook until the sauce has thickened and the pasta is well coated, stirring often.¼ cup freshly grated parmesan, and more for serving

 - Remove from the heat and give it a taste test.
 Add more salt or black pepper if needed, or more pasta water if you need to thin out the sauce.